Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Octocrylene is a chemical UV filter in sunscreens.
 Has been detected in breast milk with concerns about bioaccumulation.
-Octocrylene is a chemical UV filter that has been detected in breast milk, raising concerns about bioaccumulation during pregnancy and breastfeeding.
+A chemical UV filter that has been detected in breast milk with concerns about bioaccumulation in the body.
+Studies show it can penetrate the skin and enter systemic circulation.

 avobenzone